 Clostridiodes difficile infection usually presents with watery diarrhea, nausea, fever, anorexia in the setting of recent antibiotic use.
 Antibiotic use can be up to 10 weeks before the symptom onset.
 Although any antibiotic can cause this, the most frequently associated are fluoroquinolones, penicillins, and clindamycin.
 Very low potassium levels can also present in this entity.

 Salmonella infection is usually associated with poultry, eggs, and milk.
-The enteric fever version results from S. typhi and S. paratyphi and presents as a febrile illness with abdominal pain, fever, bradycardia, pulse-temperature disassociation, rose spots, hepatosplenomegaly, anemia, and leukopenia.
-Diarrheal illness is usually from Non-typhoidal types, which are commonly isolated from the diarrheal stool.
+The enteric fever version results from S. typhi and S. paratyphi.
+It presents as a febrile illness with abdominal pain, fever, bradycardia, pulse-temperature disassociation, rose spots, hepatosplenomegaly, anemia, and leukopenia.
+Diarrheal illness is usually from non-typhoidal types, which are commonly isolated from the diarrheal stool.
 They are typically self-limited courses of diarrhea, fever, cramps, and nausea.
-No antibiotics are recommended ordinarily for Non-typhoidal unless the host is immunocompromised.
+No antibiotics are recommended ordinarily for non-typhoidal unless the host is immunocompromised.

 Shigellosis presents with abdominal cramps, high fever, bloody mucosal diarrhea, tenesmus, leukemoid reaction, and lasts for up to seven days.
 It is usually self-limited, but complications can be reactive arthritis, seizure, hemolytic-uremic syndrome, rectal prolapse, toxic megacolon, obstruction, and perforation.